 The curriculum of the MBSR program aims to help folks develop life habits and coping skills that can be effectively utilized across life spans.
 Methods include the learning and refining of a range of self-regulatory skills aimed at increasing relaxation and proprioceptive awareness, as well as mind/body attention related to medical complaints, emotions and thoughts and their effects on symptoms, stress reactivity, coping and general well-being.

-In this course we will experiment with and experience the healing power of mindfulness practice and many of the skills used in the program, with a goal to jumpstarting our and our planet’s healing as we bring this work into our own work and our worlds.
+In this course we will experiment with and experience the healing power of mindfulness practice and many of the skills used in the program, with a goal to jumpstarting our and our planet’s healing as we come to embody this work into our own work and our worlds.

 Dialectical behaviour therapy (DBT) is a comprehensive treatment approach for chronically suicidal clients.
 However, in the last decade DBT has received empirical support to treat other populations including eating disorders, addiction, anger problems and other mood disorders.
 Mindfulness is the cornerstone of DBT; it was the first psychotherapy to incorporate mindfulness as a core component and the mindfulness skills in DBT are the behavioural translation of Zen practice.
 It is commonly understood that you must master the skill of being fully aware in the present moment without judgment in order to maximize the treatment effectiveness of DBT.
 This course is intended to help orient the learner to mindfulness and its application within the framework of dialectical behaviour therapy.